kolumbuslindh/mlfs-book/notebooks/ch03/README.md

 - Implement hyperparameter tuning for model optimization.
 - Experiment with additional features and models.
 - Automate hindcast evaluation with alerts for significant prediction errors.
+- Implement a LLM to able to query and chat with the predictions.

 ## License